Webber Naturals Is a Proud Supporter of

 Why We All Need Essential Fatty Acids

-Essential fatty acids (EFAs) are so-called because they are essential for good health and the body cannot make them itself, meaning that we must obtain them through the diet or supplements.
-EFAs, which include omega-3 and omega-6, are vital for all stages of life, beginning with fetal brain development all the way through to preserving cognitive function in older adults.
+Essential fatty acids are essential for good health the body cannot make them that we must obtain them through the diet or supplements.
+EFAs, which include omega-3 and omega-6, are vital for all stages of life, beginning with fetal brain development, to preserving cognitive function in older adults.
 These essential nutrients support overall health through a wide array of benefits and are required for the proper function of the heart, nervous system, vision, cell membranes, skin, and brain, as well as for energy metabolism, hormone production, and joint health.

 Getting to Know Your Omegas

 The typical North American diet tends to be higher in omega-6 EFAs from meat and vegetable oils, but low in omega-3 EFAs.
 This creates an unhealthy imbalanced omega-3/-6 fatty acid ratio in the body.
-Imbalances can be corrected by consuming more omega-3 in the form of EPA and DHA found in cold-water fish, such as salmon and herring, as well as in algal oil, or the short-chain omega-3 alpha-linolenic acid (ALA) from flax and chia seeds, which the body converts into limited amounts of EPA and DHA.
+Imbalances can be corrected by consuming more omega-3 in the form of EPA and DHA found in cold-water fish, such as salmon and herring, as well as in algal oil, or the short-chain omega-3 alpha-linolenic acid (ALA) from flax and chia seeds, which the body converts into limited amounts of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 Both omega-3 and omega-6 in supplements are easily damaged by light, heat and exposure to oxygen in the air.
 Omega-3 in foods such as seeds and oils can also be damaged by excess heat, air, and light exposure.
 This means that it is best to get these EFAs from fresh foods and oils, rather than processed foods or oils used for cooking.

 Omega-3 EFAs support:

 - Reduced serum triglycerides/triacylglycerols [4, 5]